palantir/go-nobadfuncs/README.md

 go-nobadfuncs
 =============
 go-nobadfuncs verifies that a set of specified functions are not referenced in the packages being checked.
-It can be used to blacklist specific functions that should not typically be referenced or called.
-It is possible to explicitly allow uses of black-listed functions by adding a comment to the line before the calling line.
+It can be used to deny specific functions that should not typically be referenced or called.
+It is possible to explicitly allow uses of deny-listed functions by adding a comment to the line before the calling line.

 Usage
 -----